Turner Carroll Gallery

 Turner Carroll Gallery is a fine art gallery on Canyon Road, Santa Fe, New Mexico, established in 1991 and owned and operated by Michael Carroll and Tonya Turner Carroll.
 The couple's cumulative experience includes Sotheby's London, the Philadelphia Museum of Art, the Israel Museum, and art studies in Russia and Italy.

 The gallery represents contemporary art from diverse areas of the world.
-To date, the gallery has featured exhibitions and artists from Romania, Ireland, France, Russia, Mexico, Korea, China, and Japan.
+To date, the gallery has featured exhibitions and artists from Romania, Ireland, France, Russia, Mexico, Korea, China, and Japa.

 The gallery has featured artists who have works in the Whitney Museum of American Art, The Museum of Modern Art, The Metropolitan Museum of Art, the San Francisco Museum of Modern Art, the Berkeley Art Museum, the Belvedere Museum in Vienna, the Russian State Museum, and the Dallas Museum of Art.

 Notable shows, fundraising, and expansion

 Owner Michael Carroll is president of the Santa Fe Gallery Association, which serves to publicize the Santa Fe art market to a larger audience outside of the state and to broaden the public conception of Santa Fe art.
 The gallery is also involved in fundraising for arts education through the Art Smart charity arm of the Santa Fe Gallery Association.

 In 2008, Turner Carroll exhibited the work of Wanxin Zhang, Hung Liu, Yoshiko Shimano, and Youngmi Song in a show entitled New Gallery Artists to Watch - Asia.

 In 2011 the gallery announced the opening of a project space in Dallas, Texas.
 After Hotel ZaZa owner Charles S. Givens met representatives from Turner Carroll Gallery at Art Basel Miami Beach, Hotel ZaZa Dallas opened Stay ZaZa Art House & Social Gallery in January 2011.
 Stay ZaZa is an art and events space where Turner Carroll Gallery will curate shows of nationally and internationally recognized artists.

 The inaugural show at Stay ZaZa featured the work of Ashley Collins and ten percent of the proceeds of its sales were donated to America SCORES Dallas, a charity organization serving local elementary students.